- Use the selfportrait from unit 1 to make a transfer monoprint

 The smooth jute paper is perfect to print on.
 It readily takes the ink and allows for fine detail.

 I am happy with this print.
 I like the composition and the balance between light and dark.
 It has nice textures and character.
 I am especially pleased with the mouth, the hair and the sleeve.
+I also like the white outlines in the dark parts.

 It is hard to wipe away the picture on the plate after just one print.
 So I made a ghost, trying to remedy the dark eyes in the process.
 I wetted the paper this time to make it take more ink.
 It crinkled a bit but worked fine otherwise.
 Apart from the fact that I made the wrong part of the eyes lighter.
 It really became a ghost with its dark whites and light irises… This gives the portrait a very different expression.
 Interesting.